NexusPIPE/blog/blog/2023-07-21-understanding-ddos-attacks.md

 Such preparation would include identifying critical services, being services that would cause operational delays to your business.

 If your business is suffering from a DDoS attack, it's generally not a good idea to overcommunicate to the public in order to limit brand reputation harm and to ensure you have the attack contained.
-Your best cause of action is monitor the attack and consult a professional to help mitigate the attack.
+Your best course of action is to monitor the attack and consult a professional to help mitigate the attack.

 ### Invest In Protection/Mitigation

-Utilising DDoS mitigation services like NexusPIPE allow your business to automatically detect and respond to attacks rapidly, ensuring your business stays afloat and stable.
+Utilising DDoS mitigation services like NexusPIPE allows your business to automatically detect and respond to attacks rapidly, ensuring your business stays afloat and stable.

+Having a provider that has proactive filtering systems allows your business to mitigate the attack as fast as possible, not after the damage has already been done.
+Proactive filtering systems are designed to detect and prevent DDoS attacks before they can cause significant harm.
+They continuously monitor network traffic, looking for unusual patterns or spikes that might indicate an attack, and take immediate action to block or divert the malicious traffic.
+NexusPIPE takes pride in being a proactive DDoS mitigation service.

+More common, reactive filtering systems, on the other hand, respond to an attack after it has already begun.
+While they can still be effective in mitigating the damage, there may be a delay between the onset of the attack and the system's response.
+During this time, the targeted system may become overwhelmed, leading to service disruptions or other negative impacts.

+In the context of DDoS mitigation, having the right filtering system in place is like having a well-trained security team that can either prevent a problem before it starts or respond quickly once it's detected.
+The goal is to minimise the impact on legitimate users and keep the system running smoothly.

 DDoS attacks are a serious threat, but with proper planning, detection, and response strategies, their impact can be minimised.
 By following these best practices and leveraging specialised DDoS mitigation services like NexusPIPE, organisations can protect themselves against these disruptive attacks and ensure that they are prepared to respond effectively when an attack occurs.